 Face coverings should be worn by parents and other essential visitors to the setting when entering the building, and should be strongly encouraged when parents/carers are drop-off and pick-up their children.

-Face coverings are not required when working directly with children, including on the floor or supporting children to move around the building or with toileting, or as a result of being less than 2 m distant from children.
+Face coverings are not required when working directly with children, including on the floor or supporting children to move around the building or with toileting, or as a result of being in close physical proximity to children.
 However, staff who wish to wear a face covering in these circumstances should be supported to do so.

-To support this, adults must also maintain a 2m distance from other adults when working together with groups of children.
+To support this, adults must also maintain the appropriate physical distance from other adults when working together with groups of children.

 Where local decisions on the strengthened use of face coverings are made, it will remain vitally important to consider the potential impact on children.
 For local authority run settings, any such local decisions should be reflected in Equality Impact Assessments.